The difference between Artificial Intelligence, Machine Learning, Deep Learning, and Neural Networks?

 Artificial intelligence (AI) is the most extensive topic and can be seen as an umbrella term for the concepts mentioned above.
 Artificial intelligence is a branch of computer science and deals with the imitation of certain aspects of human intelligence and behavior.
 AI refers to agent systems aiming to accomplish a particular objective without being bound by predefined rigid rules.
 This means they can react appropriately to unpredictable or unfamiliar input data.

 AI can be divided into general (“strong”) and specific (“weak”) intelligence.
 By approximating human intelligence, general AI can be used to address a large variety of problems.
 Specific AI solutions, on the other hand, are only suitable for one or a small set of tasks, however, for these tasks they are very efficient, sometimes even more so than a human.

 The term AI is often used improperly instead of “machine learning” (ML) or “learning systems”.
-ML refers to methods and processes able to recognize and learn certain rules in data or behavior patterns independently.
+Machine learning refers to methods and processes able to recognize and learn certain rules in data or behavior patterns independently.
 ML, therefore, is an important tool for the realization of AI systems.
-ML algorithms learn a specific behavior through “training”.
+Machine learning algorithms learn a specific behavior through “training”.
 For this purpose, high quality training data is needed.
 Trained algorithms can then be used to tasks such as classification, prediction, clustering and more.

 Deep Learning and Neural Networks

 Deep Learning (DL) is a special field within machine learning.
 Artificial neural networks are based on artificial neurons that imitate human brain functions.
 These networks consist of countless neurons that are arranged in many configurations, often in several layers, and can be interconnected.
 If such a network consists of a particularly large number of neurons and/or many layers, it is called a “deep” network.
 Deep networks are very good at complex pattern recognition tasks, such as those found in signal processing applications, that perform the recognition and classification of objects in images or speech recognition.